firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

   </Tab>

   <Tab title="Pending">
-    Fire is waiting to recieve the result of the VoP check
+    Fire is waiting to recieve the result of the VoP check.
   </Tab>

   <Tab title="Unable to match">